-- earn a grade of "C" or better in IUL 101, all English, mathematics, science and engineering courses; and, - · complete a senior design project.
+- meet prerequisites or their equivalents before enrolling in engineering courses; - earn a grade of "C" or better in SEM, all English, mathematics, science and engineering courses; and, - · complete a senior design project.

-ELECTRICAL AND ELECTRONICS ENGINEERING OBJECTIVES
+ELECTRICALAND ELECTRONICS ENGINEERING PROGRAM EDUCATIONAL OBJECTIVES

 The Norfolk State University Electrical and Electronics Engineering program faculty have identified a set of program educational objectives that describe the expected abilities of graduates as they enter the workforce.
 Graduates of the Electrical and Electronics Engineering program will: